-- students mastering basic knowledge (concepts, concepts, methods and models) in the field of complex computing; - acquisition of theoretical knowledge and practical skills in the field of complex computing; - providing advice and assistance to students in conducting their own theoretical research in the field of complex computing.
+- students mastering basic knowledge (concepts, concepts, methods and models) in the field of complex computing;

+- acquisition of theoretical knowledge and practical skills in the field of complex computing;

+- providing advice and assistance to students in conducting their own theoretical research in the field of complex computing.

-☐ fundamental concepts, laws, theories of complex calculations; \square modern problems of the relevant sections of complex calculations; $\hfill\Box$ concepts, axioms, methods of proof and proof of the main theorems in the sections included in the basic part of the cycle; \square basic properties of the corresponding mathematical objects; $\hfill\Box$ analytical and numerical approaches and methods for solving typical applied problems of complex calculations. be able to: □ understand the task; $\hfill \square$ use your knowledge to solve fundamental and applied problems of EC; \square evaluate the correctness of task statements; □ strictly prove or disprove the statement;
+- fundamental concepts, laws, theories of complex calculations;

+- modern problems of the relevant sections of complex calculations;

+- concepts, axioms, methods of proof and proof of the main theorems in the sections included in the basic part of the cycle;

+- analytical and numerical approaches and methods for solving typical applied problems of complex calculations.

+- understand the task;

+- use your knowledge to solve fundamental and applied problems of EC; - evaluate the correctness of task statements; - strictly prove or disprove the statement;

-$\hfill\Box$ independently find algorithms for solving problems, including non-standard ones, and conduct their analysis; \Box independently see the consequences of the results; $\hfill\square$ accurately represent mathematical knowledge in the field of complex computing in oral and written form. master: $\hfill \square$ skills of mastering a large amount of information and solving problems (including complex ones); \square skills of independent work and mastering new disciplines; \Box the culture of the formulation, analysis and solution of mathematical and applied problems requiring the use of mathematical approaches and EC methods for their solution; $\hfill \square$ the subject language of complex calculations and the skills of competent description of problem solving and presentation of the results.
-Content of the course (training module), structured by topics (sections): 1.
-What is an algorithm?
+- independently find algorithms for solving problems, including non-standard ones, and conduct their analysis;

+- accurately represent mathematical knowledge in the field of complex computing in oral and written form.

+- skills of mastering a large amount of information and solving problems (including complex ones);

+- the culture of the formulation, analysis and solution of mathematical and applied problems requiring the use of mathematical approaches and EC methods for their solution;

+- the subject language of complex calculations and the skills of competent description of problem solving and presentation of the results.

+Content of the course (training module), structured by topics (sections):

+1. What is an algorithm?
 Computation models.
 Computable functions.
 General purpose computable functions.
 Computing resources.

 Decidable and enumerable sets.
 Several equivalent properties and basic properties.
 Post's theorem.

 2. Algorithmically unsolvable problems: self-applicability problem, halting problem, "busy beavers", etc.

+The concept of m-reducibility.
+Construction of a non-enumerable set whose complement is also non-enumerable (the totality problem).